africanogerson/Chest-wall-detection-/README.md

 newpath='C:\Users\Desktop\gafricano\INbreast';
 ```
 ## Updates
+**(2020/08/31)** [Our paper](https://ieeexplore.ieee.org/document/9175960) have been published in 2020 42nd Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC)
 **(2020/07/19)** Two images were removed from the dataset because of bad manuall annotation
 ## Reference
 If you found this code useful, please cite our paper as:

 G. Africano, O. Arponen, A. Sassi, I. Rinta-Kiikka, A. Lääperi and S. Pertuz,
 A New Benchmark and Method for the Evaluation of Chest Wall Detection in Digital Mammography,
-In Annual International Conference of the IEEE Engineering in Medicine and Biology Society (accepted), 2020
+In Annual International Conference of the IEEE Engineering in Medicine and Biology Society, 2020